serhiizaidlin/ci_cd_test/README.md

 ## Usage
 ### Initial build
-This script uses https://github.com/serhiizaidlin/sample-nodejs as a source for scanning and building test app.
+This script uses https://github.com/serhiizaidlin/sample-nodejs as a target for scanning and building test app.
 You don't need to clone this repo, all work is done by CI/CD script.

 To start the script, being in `ci_cd_test` dir, run:
 ```